Nine Rings C89

 by MarineTLChapter 89: Snake Tide

-The two of us stood in front of the rear cargo hatch and exchanged a glance with He Yu.
-I gave him a nod, and he stepped forward and kicked the door open with a loud bang.
-The space where the diving gear—once covered with waterproof tarps—should have been was now completely empty.
+He Yu and I stood in front of the rear cargo hatch.
+We exchanged a glance, I gave him a nod, and he stepped forward to kick the door open with a loud bang.
+The space where the diving gear, once covered with waterproof tarps, should have been was now completely empty.

-I let out a sharp breath of relief.
+I let out a long breath of relief.
 He Yu came over and clapped me on the shoulder.
 “See?
-I told you, you were overthinking it.
-They must’ve found something, maybe even struck gold.
-Saw us too busy suiting up and didn’t bother calling us!”
+I told you you were overthinking it.
+They probably found something, maybe even struck gold.
+Seeing that we were busy suiting up, they didn’t bother calling us!”

-Even though the diving gear had disappeared along with the others, I still couldn’t fully relax.
-When I was down in the lower deck, I hadn’t heard a single sound.
-So what kind of emergency could have happened in those twenty minutes that forced Han Jian and the others to abandon ship?
+Even though the diving gear had disappeared along with the others, I still couldn’t completely set my mind at ease.
+When I was down on the lower deck, I hadn’t heard a single sound.
+What kind of emergency could have happened in just twenty minutes to make Han Jian and the rest abandon ship?

-“What we should do now is sit down and have a smoke.
-Who knows, maybe they’ll be back any minute,” He Yu said as he hooked his foot around a folding stool, trying to drag it out from under the table.
+“What we should do right now is sit down and have a smoke.
+Who knows, maybe they’ll be back any minute,” He Yu said, hooking his foot around a folding stool to drag it out from under the table.

-I wasn’t as carefree as him.
-There was no way I could sit still.
-Sure, the missing gear proved the crew hadn’t just vanished into thin air, but where had they gone?
+I was not as carefree as he was, and there was no way I could sit still.
+Sure, the missing gear proved they hadn’t just vanished into thin air, but where had they gone?

-If it were just Han Jian and a few of his guys, I’d think they’d gone off to explore somewhere.
-But among the missing was Lu A’yao.
+If it were just Han Jian and his men, I might think they had gone off to explore somewhere.
+But Lu A’yao was among the missing too.

 I turned around.
-“No, He Yu, it was Lu A’yao who told me to come get you to change gear.
-If they really found something in those twenty minutes, there’s no way he’d leave without waiting for me.
+“No, He Yu.
+Lu A’yao was the one who told me to get you to change gear.
+If they really found something in those twenty minutes, there’s no way he would leave without waiting for me.
 He wouldn’t just take off with Han Jian and leave us behind.”

 “Is it really that strange he didn’t give you a heads-up?
-That bastard met up with Han in Yunnan behind your back, didn’t he?
+That bastard met with Han in Yunnan behind your back, didn’t he?
 Gan Ji, you trust him too much.
-You treat him like one of us, but that guy’s got too many secrets.
-Not like me—what you see is what you get.”
-He Yu was still trying to hook the stool with his foot, but it just wouldn’t budge.
+You treat him like one of us, but that guy has way too many secrets.
+Not like me; what you see is what you get.”
+He Yu was still trying to hook the stool with his foot, but it refused to budge.

-I couldn’t stand watching anymore.
-I walked over, bent down, and reached under the table while scolding him, “Lazy ass!
+I couldn’t stand watching him anymore.
+I walked over, bent down, and reached under the table while scolding him, “You lazy ass!
 Can’t you just bend that noble waist of yours for once?”

-Suddenly, a strange sizzling sound buzzed in my ear.
+Suddenly, a strange sizzling hiss buzzed right by my ear.
 A bad feeling hit me, and I quickly tried to pull my hand back, but I was a second too late.
-Just as I retracted it, I came face to face with a long, writhing creature clamped onto my wrist.
+As I jerked my arm back, I came face to face with a long, writhing creature clamped firmly onto my wrist.

-He Yu saw it and cursed, drawing his knife and stabbing at the snake’s tail.
+He Yu saw it and cursed, drawing his knife to stab at the snake’s tail.
 “Son of a bitch!
 Where the hell did this thing come from?!”

-I dropped to the ground with a thud, flailing my arm wildly.
-The snake, bleeding from He Yu’s stab, loosened its grip, and I flung it into the water.
+I hit the deck with a thud, flailing my arm wildly.
+Bleeding from He Yu’s stab, the snake loosened its grip, and I flung it away into the water.

-My wrist was still throbbing, and the bite was already starting to swell.
-Everything had happened so fast, I hadn’t even gotten a good look at what kind of snake it was.
+My wrist was throbbing violently, the bite mark already beginning to swell.
+Everything had happened so fast that I hadn’t even gotten a good look at what kind of snake it was.

 More snakes began leaping from the water onto the deck.
 He Yu started slashing at them with his knife, and I jumped in to help.
 We fought like mad, but no matter how many we drove back, more kept coming.